Campus Parking Services

 1. Who may make appeals and how:

 Persons who have been issued a parking or traffic ticket and believe extenuating circumstances precipitated the violation may, in writing, appeal the ticket.
 Documentation of the extenuating circumstances should be included in the appeal.
-Appeal forms are available at Campus Parking Services and at http://www.niu.edu/parking.
+Appeal forms are available at Campus Parking Services and on the Campus Parking website.
 You may also file your appeal electronically.
-A separate form is required for each citation unless the violations are directly related.
+A separate form is required for each ticket unless the violations are directly related.
 If the appeals process is utilized, the assessment for a denied appeal shall be the full amount.
 Tickets cannot be paid and appealed.

 2. Time period for making appeals: